mohitpai/journey-optimizer.en/help/using/offers/offer-activities/configure-offer-selection.md

 level: Intermediate
 exl-id: 8c7135d7-bf5a-4671-afdf-afec60907a56
 ---
-# Configure offers selection in decisions {#offers-selection-in-activities}
+# Configure offers selection in decisions {#offers-selection-in-decisions}

 If several offers are eligible for a given placement, you can choose the method that will select the best offer for each profile when configuring a decision (previously known as offer activity).
 You can rank offers by:
 * Offer priority